rcarver/config/README.md

     blueprint :webserver,
       host: -> { shared_variables.website_host },
       enabled: true

+(MC: I'm not sure why you would need more than cluster, node variables and node facts.
+It seems that the reference system is just going to add complexity.)

 **Ideas** Another dimension of reuse might be blueprint inheritance.
 I could definitely see it useful to define a "base" blueprint from which